Company Mission

 Advocacy and Communication

-• Helping the birthing person and their partner communicate their needs and preferences to the medical team
+• Helps the birthing person and their partner communicate their needs and preferences to the medical team

-• Supporting informed decision-making by providing information on medical interventions and potential alternatives
+• Supports informed decision-making by providing information on medical interventions and potential alternatives

 husband and wife holding hands